-"I thought you'd given up, so that you'd not get migraines any more?"
+"I thought you'd given up doing that, so you'd not get migraines any more?"
 "Ahh, but you know what I'm like..."

 We've all heard people say this, in many contexts.
-Sometimes, it's even us that says it.
+Sometimes, it's even our own voice.
 And yet we don't seem to learn.
 Don't seem to be able to do 'better', to stick to our guns.
 It's incredibly frustrating as a manager to hear this.
 Often, its related to a stressful situation that could have been avoided.
 We just don't seem to be able to help ourselves!

 What can we do about it?

 What often lies behind these words is something like this: "It's not my fault, I'm just made like this.
 I'm powerless to change"

 The challenge is that what often lies behind these words is something like this: "It's not my fault, I'm just made like this, I'm powerless to change".
 One thing we can be sure of is that they (ok, we!) are right.
 What we believe in our hearts we achieve in our lives.
 Especially when it's negative.

 What we don't know, in most cases, is what to say or do when these limiting beliefs show up.

 As always, it depends.
 Not just on our knowledge, mutual respect and rapport, but on how it's said - where the emphasis is placed.